-First Progress Platinum Prestige MasterCard® Secured Credit Card Review
+First Progress Platinum Prestige Secured MasterCard Pros & Cons

 45 million people in the U.S. are currently living without credit scores.

 And while there's no doubt that living on credit is a problem, so too is not having access to credit at all.

 Without a credit score, it's nearly impossible to secure credit for things like a new home or car or a line of credit during times of need.
 It's equally as hard to secure credit with a low credit score.

 That's where secured credit cards come in.

-A secured credit card is a credit card that you are given when you put down a security deposit.
+A secured credit card is a credit card that can be obtained when you put down a security deposit.
 That money is collateral - it mitigates the risk for your lender and enables you to obtain much-needed new credit.

-How Does The First Progress Platinum Prestige MasterCard® Secured Card Work?
+How Does The First Progress Platinum Prestige MasterCard Secured Card Work?

-The First Progress Platinum Prestige MasterCard® Secured Card offers a chance to build a credit history for the first time or to rebuild a less than perfect credit history.
+The First Progress Platinum Prestige MasterCard Secured Card offers a chance to build a credit history for the first time or to rebuild a less than perfect credit history.

 If you can only maintain a credit limit of a few hundred dollars, it will be important to evaluate whether or not this annual fee is worth it for you.

 Additional Secured Credit Card Options

-Customers who qualify for the First Progress Platinum Prestige Secured also qualify for the First Progress Platinum Prestige MasterCard® Secured Card and the First Progress Platinum Elite MasterCard® Secured Credit Card.
+Customers who qualify for the First Progress Platinum Prestige Secured also qualify for the First Progress Platinum Prestige MasterCard Secured Card and the First Progress Platinum Elite MasterCard Secured Credit Card.

 The Option to Use a Cash Advance

 If you’re in a financial pinch, you can use your card to get a cash advance.
 However, First Progress charges a higher APR on cash advances, so be mindful of the costs you'll incur if you use this option.

 First Progress Reports to All the Major Credit Bureaus

 First Progress reports activity on your credit card to all the major credit bureaus, which is great news for your credit score if you always make payments on time.

-The First Progress Platinum Prestige MasterCard® Secured Card operates as a standard credit card.
+The First Progress Platinum Prestige MasterCard Secured Card operates as a standard credit card.
 You can use exactly as you would any other credit line, anywhere in the country.

-Who Should Use The First Progress Platinum Prestige MasterCard® Secured Card?
+Who Should Use The First Progress Platinum Prestige MasterCard Secured Card?